📊 AEO Key Takeaways

 AEO Stock Risks: American Eagle Outfitters Inc. Investment Risks

-- Operating margin of 3.5% is thin with limited buffer for retail headwinds or economic slowdown
+- Operating margin of 2.4% is critically thin and provides no buffer for market disruptions or seasonal weakness

 - Operating margin of 3.5% and net margin of 2.8% leave little room for execution mistakes or consumer weakness